kshetline/aw-clock/README.md

 1. Install the Chromium browser if it's not already installed:
 `sudo apt-get install chromium-browser`
-1. Install unclutter (this will hide your mouse cursor after 30 seconds of inactivity so it doesn't obscure the display): `sudo apt-get install unclutter`
+1. Install `unclutter` (this will hide your mouse cursor after 30 seconds of inactivity so it doesn't obscure the display): `sudo apt-get install unclutter`
+1. Install `xscreensaver` if it's not already installed (`sudo apt-get install xscreensaver`).
+This is needed not because you want a screen saver for this application &mdash; in fact, you want the screen to stay on all of the time without interruption.
+Installing
+`xscreensaver` gives you the option of going to your Raspberry Pi's Preferences and *turning off* the default screen blanking that will otherwise occur.
 1. Install an up-to-date node.js.
 (You can find instructions for this step here: https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp.)
 1. Build the client project as described above (`npm run build`).
 1. Copy the contents of this project's `server` folder to `/home/pi/weather`.